-In the recording studio we have the ability to send off sessions that have been recorded at one studio and then mixed at another.
-The most frequently used term is stems, and by that they mean the individual tracks rendered as audio.
+In the recording studio, we have the ability to send sessions from one studio to another.
+The most frequently used term is stems, which is the individual tracks rendered as audio.

 Trackouts are the preferred choice for full service mixing and editing